gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 - When the association is in state and PROTECTION PENDING, any Control chunk is sent unprotected (i.e. plain text).
 No DATA chunks shall be sent in these states and DATA chunks received shall be silently discarded.
-CRYPTO Chunks can be sent by the Protection Enginen to establish its security context.
+CRYPTO Chunks can be sent by the Protection Engine to establish its security context.

 - When the association is in states PROTECTED and in general in a